GrigoryGraborenko/boc/README.md

 ```bash
 npm install boc
 ```
 Then choose if you want to seed your project with "minimal", "minimal-sass" or "example".
-The recommendation is "minimal-sass" for new projects, or "example" to learn BocJS.
+The recommendation is "minimal-sass" for new projects, "example" to learn BocJS, or "base" to start with most of what you need for a new project.
 ```bash
 boc-init minimal-sass
 npm install